 Retiring from nursing, she wanted to help others and was also passionate about the environment.
 Mary was aware that the majority of people in need of wheelchairs in South Africa were unable to afford to buy their own.

-She came up with the idea of recycling plastic to raise funds to buy wheelchairs and found a plastic moulding company, Zibo Containers, prepared to take bread tags.
-In South Africa (but unfortunately not in Australia), Bread Tags for Wheelchairs recycle bottle tops as well as bread tags, and early in 2020 funded their 800th wheelchair!
+She came up with the idea of recycling plastic to raise funds to buy wheelchairs and found a plastic moulding company prepared to take bread tags.
+In South Africa (but unfortunately not in Australia), Bread Tags for Wheelchairs recycle bottle tops as well as bread tags, and have funded more than 1,000 mobility aids.

 In Australia